vincentvankrunkelsven/courses-intro-to-sql/chapter1.md

 ```

---- type:NormalExercise lang:r xp:100 skills:1 key:19a57fa0f4
+--- type:NormalExercise lang:r xp:100 skills:1 key:8208a2dae5
 ## Combine SELECT with DISTINCT

 Select all distinct values of column_name with SELECT DISTINCT.
+Repeat with multiple columns.
 Follow with embedded MCE to test interpretation

 *** =instructions